Th30utcast/MARP-Guide-AI/docs/events/event-catalogue.md

 **Consumer Action:**

-(Planned) The Monitoring Service will subscribe to this event and:
+The Analytics Service subscribes to this event and:
-1. Track query performance metrics
+1. Tracks query performance metrics
-2. Analyze common query patterns
+2. Analyzes common query patterns
-3. Monitor retrieval latency and quality
+3. Monitors retrieval latency and quality

 ---